Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "I made it disappear, huh?"
 Darrin was keeping his cool, "That's not how you make it disappear according to the directions.
 That was witchcraft."

 "Endora, I'm tired and I have to practice this for my client tonight," Darrin pinched the bridge of his nose, "Just admit you did it and this time I promise, I won't get mad."

 "You don't even want to hear the explanation, Darrin?"
 Endora asked.

 "I-" Darrin started and stopped, "You just called me Darrin."

 "I wanted you to know I was serious and calling you by your real name was the sure-fire way to do it," Endora said.

 "Okay, you have my attention," Darrin nodded.

 "I'd rather stand," Darrin said.
-After one more moment after he looked at Endora smiling a little, he changed his mind, "On second thought, I think I'd better sit down."
+After one more moment he changed his mind when he saw Endora smiling a little at him, "On second thought, I think I'd better sit down."